 |OEM-fitted with PM aftertreatment||Meet PM standards||Meet PM standards|

-All vehicles receive 7 years of grace period counting from the date of their first registration.
-In effect, vehicles must be retrofitted with PM controls either on the Tier 1/2 dates shown in Table 1, or in 7 years after first registration, whichever occurs later.
-This is illustrated by the following examples.
+All vehicles received 7 years of grace period counting from the date of their first registration.
+In effect, vehicles had to be retrofitted with PM controls either on the Tier 1/2 dates shown in Table 1, or within 7 years after first registration, whichever occurred later.
+This is illustrated by the following examples:

-Example 1: A vehicle originally certified to the 1989 emission standards and first registered in 1993 will be prohibited from use in Tokyo starting in October 2003.
-The vehicle can be used beyond October 2003 if retrofitted with approved Category 1 PM control device.
+Example 1: A vehicle originally certified to the 1989 emission standards and first registered in 1993 was prohibited from use in Tokyo starting in October 2003.
+The vehicle could be used beyond October 2003 if retrofitted with approved Category 1 PM control device.

-Example 2: A vehicle certified to 1998 standards and first registered in February 2001 will be prohibited from use starting February 2008.
-The vehicle can be operated beyond that date if retrofitted with Category 5 PM control device.
+Example 2: A vehicle certified to 1998 standards and first registered in February 2001 was prohibited from use starting February 2008.
+The vehicle could be operated beyond that date if retrofitted with Category 5 PM control device.

-It must be remembered that vehicles also must comply with the national “Automotive NOx and PM Law”, which is independent from the TMG regulations.
-Under the NOx and PM Law, the use of old vehicles may be restricted with different enforcement dates, depending on the vehicle type and age (emission level).
+It should be remembered that vehicles also had to comply with the national “Automotive NOx and PM Law”, which was independent from the TMG regulations.
+Under the NOx and PM Law, the use of old vehicles could be restricted with different enforcement dates, depending on the vehicle type and age (emission level).

-The TMG regulation applies to all diesel vehicles registered in Tokyo—about 420,000 (FY2000)—and to vehicles registered elsewhere, which travel to Tokyo.
+The TMG regulation applied to all diesel vehicles registered in Tokyo—about 420,000 (FY2000)—and to vehicles registered elsewhere, which traveled to Tokyo.
 The daily traffic flow into Tokyo was estimated at 180,000 diesel vehicles per day (1999 data).

 PM Emission Reduction Systems

-All PM control devices have to be approved by the “PM Reduction Device Designation Committee”, established by the TMG.
-Control device manufacturers have to produce data on PM emission reduction, which have to fulfill the requirements shown in Table 1 for applicable model year engines, as tested on applicable Japanese emission test cycles.
-Manufacturers are also required to submit data on (1) reliability and durability of the emission control systems, (2) their safety, and (3) NOx/HC/CO emission performance (no “considerable increase” allowed).
-If criteria are met, the manufacturer receives approval under a given retrofit category/categories, Table 1.
+The PM control devices had to be approved by the “PM Reduction Device Designation Committee” established by the TMG.
+Control device manufacturers had to produce data on PM emission reduction, which had to fulfill the requirements shown in Table 1 for applicable model year engines, as tested on applicable Japanese emission test cycles.
+Manufacturers were also required to submit data on (1) reliability and durability of the emission control systems, (2) their safety, and (3) NOx/HC/CO emission performance (no “considerable increase” was allowed).

-Emission testing should be performed using diesel fuel of 50 ppm sulfur content, the type of fuel which is expected to be available (ahead of national regulatory requirements) in the areas of the retrofit program.
+Emission testing was to be performed using diesel fuel of 50 ppm sulfur content, the type of fuel which was expected to be available (ahead of national regulatory requirements) in the areas of the retrofit program.

 At the beginning of the program in October 2003, all devices approved in categories 1 and 3 were diesel particulate filters (passive or active), while devices in categories 2, 4 and 5 were diesel oxidation catalysts.

-Once retrofitted, vehicles are affixed with stickers bearing the approval number of a given PM control device.
+Once retrofitted, vehicles were affixed with stickers bearing the approval number of a given PM control device.
 A sample sticker is shown below.